Chicks on Speed: Philosophy

-In an interview with Undertheradar.co.nz, Melissa Logan, a founding and current member stated, "We are humanists.
+In an interview with Undertheradar, Melissa Logan, a founding and current member stated, "We are humanists.
 Feminism is a small and at the same time a great part of this.
 Besides the obvious deserved rights for females through sexual equality, equality offers white males a way out of the white male oppressor role."
 Logan states that their political activism is a form of feminism and that their form of feminism does not have to fit into a box.
 She asserts, "We were confused and aggressive: what do you mean, we’re feminists?
 We’re just making our work.
 And then, at the time, I had a really political boyfriend, who said, yes, you guys are really political, if you’re not feminists you can’t do what you want to do.
 It doesn’t mean that there’s a definition and you have to fit with it – you can make your own definition of it – and then it was oh yeah."

 Music

 A cassette titled Analog Internet was the first piece of music released by Chicks On Speed.
 The cassette was released in 1997, though it seems widely agreed that the first Chicks on Speed single was a cover of the song "Warm Leatherette", originally by Daniel Miller (as The Normal), released in 7" form.
 The single was released in 1998 and four further singles ("Smash Metal", "Euro Trash Girl" (originally by Cracker in 1993), "Mind Your Own Business" (originally by Delta 5 in 1979) and "Glamour Girl" over 1998 and 1999) preceded any actual album releases.
 In March 2000, two Chicks on Speed LPs were released; the first, titled The Un-Releases, is not considered an official album, instead described as a "collage" of various songs in various forms.
 Chicks on Speed's debut, Chicks On Speed Will Save Us All appeared later in the month and featured all five of the previous singles as well as a new one, "Kaltes Klares Wasser", a cover of a song by the German all-women punk band Malaria!.
 All six of these singles proved popular and in October 2000, The Re-Releases Of The Un-Releases was issued.

 Several EPs were issued over the next few years such as chix 52, a collection of B-52's covers and Fashion Rules that heralded the arrival of the 2003 second album 99 Cents released on Chicks on Speed records and licensed to EMI.
-The album produced three more singles: "We Don't Play Guitars", a collaboration with Canadian artist Peaches, which was a hit around the world; a cover of Tom Tom Club's "Wordy Rappinghood" which saw a number of guest stars including Le Tigre; and "Flame On", a hidden track on the album with Mika Vanio.
+The album produced three more singles: "We Don't Play Guitars", a collaboration with Canadian artist Peaches, which was a hit around the world; a cover of Tom Tom Club's "Wordy Rappinghood" which saw a number of guest stars including Le Tigre; and "Flame On", a hidden track on the album with Mika Vainio.
 By this time Chicks on Speed have already been collaborating with Anat Ben-David, an unofficial band member working with them since 2002.